drishyatomar2904/OS-PRAC/README.md

 21. `$ touch mt.txt`: Creates an empty file named "mt.txt" in the current directory.

-22. `$ cat yt.txt mt.txt`: Displays the contents of "yt.txt" and "mt.txt" files.
+22. `$ cat yt.txt mt.txt`: Merge and Displays the contents of "yt.txt" and "mt.txt" files.